-This fault indicates that the microprocessor received an erroneous time input from the GPS Subsystem.
+This fault indicates that the microprocessor received an erroneous time input from the CDMA Subsystem.
+Do NOT reset the unit in an attempt to clear this fault.
 If the condition persists please report it to the factory (1-877-749-3878).